ritw237/ritw237/README.md

 ### Hi there 👋
 I'm Ritwik, a DevOps engineer .
 - 🐉 A python developer trained on AWS Academy for Cloud Architecting.
-- 🔭 I’m currently working on: #100DaysOfPython
+- 🔭 I’m currently working on: [#100DaysOfPython](https://github.com/ritw237/100-Days-Of-Python)
 - 🌱 Currently preparing for AWS Solutions Architect Associate (AWS SAA C03).
-- 👨‍💻 Heavily trained in DevOps and Linux System Administration.
+- 👨‍💻 Trained in DevOps and Linux System Administration.
 - ⚡ Actively looking for new opportunities in AWS and DevOps.

 - 📫 How to reach me: